• Skip to primary navigation

 To thicken the sauce

-The Marinara sauce will thicken naturally as the liquid evapourates.
+The Marinara sauce will thicken naturally as the liquid evaporates.
 If the sauce still has too much liquid after the cooking time has expired, remove the lid and turn the heat up slightly.
-Leave it to continue cooking, stirring occasionally, until the liquid has evapourated and the sauce has thickened.
+Leave it to continue cooking, stirring occasionally, until the liquid has evaporated and the sauce has thickened.
 Keep your eye on it once you have turned up the heat, so that it does not burn.

 To peel tomatoes